MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-influencers.md

 6. **Right pane**: The right pane contains one visual.
 In this case, the column chart displays all the values for the key influencer **Theme** that was selected in the left pane.
 The specific value of **usability** from the left pane is shown in green.
 All the other values for **Theme** are shown in black.

-7. **Average line**: The average is calculated for all the other possible values for **Theme** except **usability**.
+7. **Average line**: The average is calculated for all possible values for **Theme** except **usability** (which is the selected influencer).
 So the calculation applies to all the values in black.
-It tells you what percentage of the other **Themes** gave you a low rating.
-In other words, when a rating is given by a customer, that customer also describes the reason or theme for the rating.
-Some themes are usability, speed, and security.
+It tells you what percentage of the other **Themes** had a low rating.
+In this case 11.35% had a low rating (shown by the dotted line).

-   **Theme is usability** is the second-highest key influencer for a low rating, according to the visual in the left pane.
-If you average all the other themes and their contribution to a rating of **Low**, you get the result shown in red.
-Of all the other themes given, only 11.35% are higher than **usability**.

-8. **Check box**: **Only show values that are influencers**.
+8. **Check box**: Filters out the visual in the right pane to only show values that are influencers for that field.
+In this example, this would filter the visual to usability, security and navigation.

 ## Create a key influencers visual